The Demand Planner: Quarterback for the Planning Team

-The demand planner is truly the ‘wide angle lens’ for the planning process.
+The Demand Planner is truly the ‘wide angle lens’ for the planning process.
 Similar to a quarterback who has the best view of the field during play, the demand planner has the broad perspective on both historical trends and sales expectations.
 Armed with this knowledge, he/she is best positioned to make planning decisions that affect product availability and inventory management.

-Primary Functions of the Demand Planner
+Primary Job Functions of the Demand Planner

-The demand planner owns the task of consolidating the product-level forecasts from the sales team.
+This role owns the task of consolidating the product-level forecasts from the sales team.
 Typically, the sales team will document their customer pipeline in a customer relationship management tool, such as Salesforce.com.
 The customer pipeline is classified into the stage of the selling process, from sales prospects to proposal and through deal closure.

 It is the function of the demand planner to consolidate this sales pipeline into a meaningful forecast of product demand, and prepare summary views easily understood by executives.